ahmed4g/wireguard/README.md

-onekey script for wireguard for Ubuntu translate to english
+a copy of atrandys onekey script for wireguard for Ubuntu translate to english

 Please enable universe repository ubuntu 18.04 server